-Such is the case of siblings Babatunde, Muiz and Malik Sanni, and their cousin, Fawas Aina; popularly referred to as the “Ikorodu Bois”.
+Such is the case of siblings Babatunde, Muiz and Malik Sanni, and their cousin, Fawas Aina, popularly referred to as the “Ikorodu Bois.”
 Ikorodu is the largest local government area in Lagos state and is majorly occupied by low and middle-class Lagosians, many of whom are farmers, traders, and factory workers.
-However, it is the same name that high-class Lagosians loathe for being adamantly remote that the Sanni’s are putting on the global map.
+However, it is the same place that high-class Lagosians loathe for being adamantly remote that the Sanni’s are putting on the global map.

 To shoot a skit based on available materials is difficult, how much more having to adapt, think outside the box in order to find a material relatable to the original source.
 All these wouldn’t happen if there ever is an absence of belief, desire, determination, and passion.
 What the Bois lack in riches, they have made up for in sheer brilliance, displaying remarkable, admirable, and consistent levels of ingenuity all through their work.

 Nonetheless, the future is bright for Babatunde and his siblings.
-Their comical ideas and what was once considered ‘just fun’ to them may well become the saviour of Nollywood, and their gate pass to living the Nigerian dream of securing a ‘dream job’.
+Their comical ideas and what was once considered ‘just fun’ to them may well become the saviour of Nollywood, and their gate pass to living the Nigerian dream of owning a fine house, a car and a steady source of income.
 It’s not just Nigeria that is watching now, it’s the entire world.
 And whatever next big move they decide to make, there is evidence that support will not be far-fetched.